-You feel you do not deserve a higher pay or a better job.
-This leaves you avoiding the job you want or causes you to end up in a toxic relationship.
+You feel you don't deserve higher pay or a better job.
+As a result, you avoid the job you want or cause you to end up in a toxic relationship.

 You rarely make your own decisions.
 Instead, you let others decide for you.
 If you do make your own decision, you also may have trouble sticking or standing by them.

 You don’t know when to say “No”.
 A lack of boundaries causes vulnerability and opens you up to hurt.
-This often leads to others walking all over you.
+Consequently, this often leads to others walking all over you.

-You have a critical internal dialogue that tells you that you are not enough or worthy.
-You believe people will not accept you for who you are.
+Your critical internal dialogue tells you that you are not enough or worthy.
+In addition, you believe people will not accept you for who you are.

 Many parts of your life mold your level of self-respect.
-Your genes, your life experiences, and the world around you may impact the amount of self-respect you have for yourself.
+In short, your genes, your life experiences, and the world around you may impact the amount of self-respect you have for yourself.